SAP-samples/teched2023-DT162/exercises/ex2/README.md

 2. Perform a refresh by pulling down the scoll section

-3. You should be able to see the Group with the create app
+3. You should be able to see the Group with the created app

 > **NOTE:** You might need to scroll on the Application Tab to find your Group besides the imported ones.